Optimization under second order constraints: are the finite element discretizations consistent ?: THEORETICAL RESULTS ON THE FEM

 \subsection{Already known results}

 In \cite{PCLM}, various results are proved.
 Since the goal in the present subsection is to extend this study, we need to remind the reader of these results.
-The Lemma 3 of \cite{PCLM} states:
+We consider an open convex and bounded domain $\Omega$ of $\mathbb{R}^2$, but we use only $\Omega = (a,b)^2$ (and $a$ and $b$ positive) in applications.
+The Lemma 3 of \cite{PCLM} states: \begin{lemma} A function $u_h$, $P_1$ in every triangle of $\Omega$'s mesh, is convex if and only if, for any pair of adjacent triangles